jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

    When new Bookie nodes are added, they can quickly become part of the Qw (quorum write) group to receive messages, enabling rapid cluster expansion.

 3. **No Risk of Split-Brain**:
-   Since Pulsar’s architecture lacks the concept of a leader, it avoids the risk of split-brain scenarios caused by network partitioning, which Kafka is susceptible to.
+   Since Pulsar's architecture lacks the concept of a leader, it avoids the risk of split-brain scenarios caused by network partitioning, which Kafka is susceptible to.

----

-### 8. Disadvantages of Pulsar:
+### Disadvantages of Pulsar:

 1. **Complex Architecture**:
-   Pulsar’s architecture consists of three components: Pulsar, BookKeeper, and RocksDB.
+   Pulsar's architecture consists of three components: Pulsar, BookKeeper, and RocksDB.
 Data is distributed across these components, increasing complexity.

 2. **Complex Data Storage Model**:
    The smallest storage unit, a fragment, can have its Qa (quorum acknowledgement) spread across multiple Bookies.
 This results in a massive number of fragmented and scattered fragments throughout the cluster, making maintenance highly complex.
 Additionally, reading data requires hopping across multiple machines, leading to lower efficiency.